Senators urge inquiry into Commonwealth Bank finance planning scandal

 Australia's financial advisory sector has been criticised for high fees, and the Financial Planning Association of Australia has acknowledged that low entry requirements for advisers has led to poor advice for customers.

-Thousands of CBA customers lost savings during the global financial crisis after advisers misled them into buying risky products, fabricated documents and forged signatures.
+More than 4,000 CBA customers lost their life savings during the global financial crisis after advisers misled them into buying risky products, fabricated documents and forged signatures.
 The misconduct occurred between 2006 and 2010.

 CBA, Australia's top lender by market value, apologised for the misconduct.
 "We deeply regret that some of our financial advisers did not provide quality advice to customers," CBA said in a statement on Friday, responding to the Senate report.